The Abbotsford Tulip Festival used to be a popular Vancouver event in the Fraser Valley at a farm with hundreds of tulip

 Great places to visit while in the Fraser Valley include the Greater Vancouver Zoo if you like animals and/or are with children.
 Other interesting places in the region include Harrison Hot Springs, which is beautiful any time of the year, and the Fort Langley historic site.

 Also in the Fraser Valley, for children there is Castle Fun Park in Abbotsford and for adults the Wineries and Wine Tours in Langley.
 And finally, on Saturdays when it’s running, make sure to check out the Farm and Country Market which takes place on Saturdays in Abbotsford.

-For more information on the festival itself, check out the official Abbotsford Tulip Festival website.
+For more information about the festival itself, check out the official Abbotsford Tulip Festival website.